farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 #### Physique

-When you `Brawl`, you clash with something that is in your way.
+When you `Muscle`, you use your force to move, overcome or wreck the obstacle in front of you.

-> You might hack and slash.
+> You might lift, punch, grapple, hack and slash.
 You might wrestle with a wild animal.
 You might blast a door open.
 You could try to fight in a formal duel (but `Finessing` might be better).

 When you `Finesse`, you employ dexterous manipulation or subtle misdirection.